8 Best Ways to Manage Your Email Inbox Like a Pro

 • Boost productivity: Spend less time managing emails and more time getting work done.

 For teams, shared inbox tools like Hiver or Front can improve team collaboration by allowing multiple users to manage incoming messages efficiently.
 These tools also track response times and help ensure no email goes unanswered.
+Some tools can also track how many emails are sent and received, helping teams measure productivity and responsiveness.

 By using the right email client or management tool, you can turn your inbox into a powerful tool for staying productive and organized.